flightaware/kafkatcl/README.md

 Creates a new topic consumer or producer object corresponding to the specified topic.

-If the handle was created with the **create_producer** method then a topic producer object will be created.
-If it was created with the **create_consumer** method then a topic consumer object will be created.
+If the handle was created with the **producer_creator** method then a topic producer object will be created.
+If it was created with the **consumer_creator** method then a topic consumer object will be created.

 * *$handle* **log_level** *level*